Scandinavian films: tips for the next film night

 Under the Tree (2017)

-Under the Tree is a black tragicomedy film by Hafsteinn Gunnar Sigurđsson that revolves around a neighbourhood feud.
+Under the Tree is a black tragicomedy by Hafsteinn Gunnar Sigurđsson that revolves around a neighbourhood war.
 On the outskirts of Reykjavik, a dispute breaks out between two families over a tree, which escalates and leads to bizarre conflicts and situations.

-Whether on Netflix, Prime Video, other streaming services or simply in the DVD & Blu-ray section – Scandinavian films are available in a wide variety.
+Whether on Netflix, Prime Video, WOW, the media libraries of ARD and ZDF or simply in the DVD section – Scandinavian films are available in a wide variety.
 We hope you enjoy browsing and watching!

 SCANDICookie Consent with Real Cookie Banner